A local landmark . .

 with a convict history

-The Swan River was founded as a free colony but labour was in short supply and, after petitions from settlers, Britain sent out convicts in 1850 to build roads and other public works.
-Greenmount was the site of an early convict station established on the York Road and remained as one of the largest along this road, although others sprang up as the road system in the colony was expanded.
+The Swan River was founded as a free colony, but labour was in short supply so, after petitions from settlers, Britain sent out convicts from 1850 to build roads and other public works.
+Greenmount was the site of an early convict station established on the York Road.
+It remained one of the largest along this road, although others sprang up as the road system in the colony was expanded.

 and even rock-breaking but …

 Convicts from the depot worked at a granite quarry at the foot of Greenmount.
 The ‘convict quarry’, which provided ballast for the Eastern Railway, was later taken over by a private company.

 picnickers replace rock-busters

 Trains started running regularly through the Greenmount area from1884, stopping at Greenmount to refill their water tanks.
 The Railway Department introduced ‘picnic trains’, which became very popular, to take advantage of the unspoiled bushland and scenic views.

 James Morrison, a land developer, acquired a portion of Stirling’s Woodbridge grant and named it ‘Blackboy Hill’ estate, after the large number of grass trees on this area of the hill.
 One of the buyers was an Ernest Wood of London who later advertised his lots for sale in April 1914.
 When war broke out in August that year, the Commonwealth Government commandeered Wood’s land to train troops.
 As a result, Blackboy Hill has become a significant site in Australia’s WWI history, with 32 000 members of the first Australian Imperial Forces (AIF) receiving their initial training there.
 Soldiers from ‘the Hill’ fought gallantly in the Gallipoli Peninsula, on the Western Front, and in Palestine.
 Ten soldiers won the Victoria Cross.